Slieve Gallion: History

+The earliest reference to Slieve Gallion is from the 7th century, in the Book of Armagh, where it is called Collunt Patricii, likely meaning "the height of Saint Patrick".
+This later became Sliabh gCallann, the first element meaning "mountain".
+A folk etymology is that it means "Callan's mountain", and legend has it that a giant named Callann Mór is buried at Carnanbane on the west side of the mountain.

 From the Middle Ages until the 20th century, gatherings were held on the mountain to mark the festival of Lughnasadh.
 In recent decades, there has been an increase in the number of sheep grazing in the area, as well as an increase in mountain biking and hill walking, contributing to erosion.

 Sport

 There was formerly a challenge walk/run from the village of Moneymore to the summit of Slieve Gallon, which took participants through idyllic countryside such as Cairndaisy glen and the Postmans Way.
 There is now a yearly mountain race from the foot of Inniscarn Forest to the mountaintop and back, which normally takes place on the last Saturday of September or the first Saturday of October.
 Organised under the Northern Ireland Mountain Running Association, this event attracts some of Northern Ireland's top athletes and hosted the British & Ireland Junior Mountain Running Championships in October 2006.

 The sports of hang gliding and paragliding use Slieve Gallion.
 This site is considered a good starting point to go cross-country as there is little in the way of airspace restrictions in a downwind direction from its predominate flyable faces.